 This means that it is better to start small.
 You may want to focus on the most important elements, and try to make these before you make your complete project.
 This is especially valid if you think to use joints for your object.

-After a couple of attempts, you will become familiar with the design process and will know how to design for the laser cutting on different types of materials.
+After a couple of tries, you will have familiarized yourself with the design process and know how to design for laser cutting on different types of materials.

 Print your drawing on paper!

 Do not underestimate the benefits of darling, old paper!
 Print your design: you can consider it as a first economic and instant prototype.
 It's the ideal way to find sizing errors at a glance, see if, for example, you've designed large enough holes, and get an overview of how your finished project will look.